pabloboo/dotnet-learning/n-layer_architecture/entity_framework/basic_tutorial.md

 # Database-first workflow in action

+First install [SQL Server Management Studio 2016](https://sqlserverbuilds.blogspot.com/2018/01/sql-server-management-studio-ssms.html) and when the installation is finished copy the sql server name.

 In SQL Server Management Studio create a new table inside DatabaseFirstDemo database.

 Every time we make a change to our database we need to generate a change script so we can store them in the repository and run them on any database to bring it to the newer version.
 To do that on SQL Server Management Studio press the save change script icon and name the file "0001 - Create Posts table.sql" (sequence number - description).